Betty Garrett: Personal life

 While appearing in Los Angeles, Garrett was invited to perform a comedy sketch at the Actor's Lab in Hollywood.
 It was there where she met Larry Parks, who was producing the show.
 He invited her to join him for a drink, then drove her to the top of Mulholland Drive and told her "You're the girl I'm going to marry."
 During the next two weeks, the two were inseparable.
 Garrett departed for a nightclub engagement in Chicago.
 Eventually Parks joined her and introduced her to his mother, who lived in nearby Joliet, Illinois.
 Parks returned to Los Angeles to begin filming Counter-Attack, and Garrett traveled to New York to prepare for Laffing Room Only with Olsen and Johnson, but before rehearsals began, she called Parks and proposed marriage.
 The two were wed on September 8, 1944, four months after their initial meeting.
 Actor Lloyd Bridges served as best man.
 Garrett and Parks spent a month honeymooning in Malibu Beach, and they then lived apart for the next two years while pursuing their careers.

-A Democrat, she supported Adlai Stevenson's campaign in the 1952 presidential election.

 Garrett and Parks remained married until his death in 1975.
 They had two sons, composer Garrett Parks and actor Andrew Parks.
 Betty Garrett had one granddaughter, Madison Claire Parks, by her son Garrett Parks, and daughter-in-law, Broadway actress Karen Culliver.